isomerpages/moe-sls/_teacher-user-guide/Administer/Onboard New Students.md

 <li>the randomly generated password which you will need to inform your student(s) and</li>
 <li>the expiry date and time of this randomly generated password.</li>
 </ul>
-<p>Note: This randomly generated password will last for a year and can only be used once by each student.
+	<p><u>Note</u>: This randomly generated password will last for a year and can only be used once by each student.
 Upon logging in with this password, students will be asked to set a new password.</p>
 </li>
 <li><p>Distribute the user IDs and the randomly generated password to the students or to the parents of the students to allow them to activate their accounts.</p>
 </li>
 </ol>
 <h2 id="secondary-schools-junior-colleges-and-centralised-institutes">Secondary Schools, Junior Colleges and Centralised Institutes</h2>
 <hr>
-<p>For students whose SLS account status is reflected as “Not Activated”, you will need to perform the steps above to onboard them to SLS first before they are able <del>to be able</del> to log in <del>to SLS</del> via MIMS.<del>,</del> In order to activate their accounts, students will need to enter the randomly generated password at the SLS login page and not the MIMS login page.
+<p>For students whose SLS account status is reflected as “Not Activated”, you will need to perform the steps above to onboard them to SLS first before they are able  to log in  via MIMS.
+In order to activate their accounts, students will need to enter the randomly generated password at the SLS login page and not the MIMS login page.
 </p>